captbaritone/webamp/packages/webamp/docs/usage.md

     defaultName: 'My Song',

     // Optional.
 Data to be used _instead_ of trying to fetch ID3 tags.
+    // **WARNING** If you omit this data, Webamp will fetch the first
+    // few bytes of this file on load to try to read its id3 tags.
     metaData: {
         artist: 'Jordan Eldredge',
         title: "Jordan's Song"